SuperGoodSoft/solidus_taxjar/README.md

 * tax calculator
 * tax rate calculator

-The extension requires the `order_recalculated` event which is not supported on Solidus < 2.11, so this extension provides a [compatibility layer](app/overrides/super_good/solidus_taxjar/spree/order_updater/fire_recalculated_event.rb).
+:warning: The transaction reporting features this extension provides depend on the Solidus event system, and in particular the `order_recalculated` event.
+That does not exist on Solidus < 2.11, so if you're version of Solidus is older than that and you want to use the reporting feature you will need to backport that event to your applicaiton.

 This extension also supports: